flexiant/kubernetes-install/README.md

 ### kubernetes-install::master

-Include `kubernetes-install::master` in your kubernetes master run list and make sure you boot it before the slave nodes.
+Include `kubernetes-install::master` in your kubernetes master run list and make sure you boot it before the nodes.

 ### kubernetes-install::node

-Include `kubernetes-install::master` in your kubernetes slave nodes run list.
+Include `['kubernetes']['master']`  attribute in your kubernetes nodes run list.